Lemoncode/react-hooks-by-example/03-component-did-onload/Readme.md

 npm install
 ```

-- Let's open the _demo.js_ file, and overwrite it with the following content.
+- Let's open the _demo.tsx_ file, and overwrite it with the following content.

-_./src/demo.js_
+_./src/demo.tsx_

 ```jsx
 import React from "react";